-Come and discover the art of Bronze Casting and how this semi-precious copper alloy has enriched human history through to the present day.
-At Bronze Age we offer a rare selection of educational events throughout the year, ranging from tours to comprehensive workshops.
+Discover the art of Bronze Casting and how this semi-precious copper alloy has enriched human history through to the present day.
+At Bronze Age we offer a rare selection of educational events throughout the year, ranging from comprehensive semiars, workshops and events.

 "No doubt this will be one of the most memorable classes in their degree programmes."